-You can also try contacting the supplier to request some form of resolution—be it a replacement order or a complete (or partial) refund.
-Some vendors will be responsive and cooperative in these situations, but often, you’ll be met with a rebuttal or radio silence.
+- Try contacting the supplier to request some form of resolution—be it a replacement order or a complete (or partial) refund.

-If the loss is great enough, you may be tempted to consider litigation.
+- If the loss is great enough, you may consider litigation.
 You would need to carry out any legal action in China because the country’s courts do not enforce judgments from those in foreign countries.
 Needless to say, this process is resource-intensive—and it comes without any sort of assurance that you’ll come out on top.

 If you were satisfied with the supplier(s) you initially worked with, continue negotiations with them as you place future orders.